AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/participate-in-a-breakout-session.md

 title: Participate in a breakout room as a learner
 description: Learn what to expect as a learner during a Live Hub breakout session, including joining your room, viewing instructions, collaborating with your group, and asking your Instructor for help.
 ---
+# Participate in a breakout session

 During a Live Hub session, your Instructor can split the class into smaller breakout rooms for focused discussion and hands-on activities.
 When a breakout session starts, you are automatically moved to your assigned room, where you can collaborate with your group, follow the activity instructions, and ask for help when you need it.
 This guide walks through what to expect and what you can do as a learner during a breakout session.

-# Join your breakout room
+## Join your breakout room

 When your Instructor starts a breakout session, you are automatically moved from the main room to your assigned breakout room.
 You don't need to do anything to join.
 The top of the screen shows the session name and your room, along with a countdown timer that shows how much time remains in the activity.